Language-Family Adapters for Low-Resource Multilingual Neural Machine Translation: Introduction

-In this work, we propose using \textit{language-family} adapters that enable efficient multilingual NMT.
+In this work, we propose using \textit{language-family} adapters that enable efficient low-resource multilingual NMT.
 We train adapters for NMT on top of mBART-50 \citep{Tang2020MultilingualTW}.
 The adapters are trained using bi-text from each language family, while the pretrained model is not updated.
 Groups of languages are formed based on linguistic knowledge bases.
-Our approach improves positive cross-lingual transfer, compared to language-pair adapters \citep{bapna-firat-2019-simple}, which ignore similarities between languages, and language-agnostic adapters \citep{cooper-stickland-etal-2021-recipes}, which are trained on all languages and can suffer from negative interference \citep{wang-etal-2020-negative}.
-Our approach not only yields better translation scores, but also requires less than 20\% of trainable parameters compared to the language-pair adapters, which is the most competitive baseline.
+Our approach improves positive cross-lingual transfer, compared to \textit{language-pair adapters} \citep{bapna-firat-2019-simple}, which do not leverage cross-lingual information between languages, and \textit{language-agnostic adapters} \citep{cooper-stickland-etal-2021-recipes}, which are trained on all languages and can suffer from negative interference \citep{wang-etal-2020-negative}.
+Our approach not only yields better translation scores in the majority of languages examined, but also requires less than 20\% of trainable parameters compared to language-pair adapters, i.e., the most competitive baseline.

-Our main contributions are: \textbf{1)} A novel, effective approach for multilingual translation which trains adapters on top of a pretrained model for each language family.
-In the English-to-many setting which we examine, language-family adapters achieve a $+1$ $\bleu$ improvement over language-pair adapters and $+2.7$ $\bleu$ improvement over language-agnostic adapters when evaluated on 16 medium- and low-resource language pairs from OPUS-100. \textbf{2)} We propose inserting \textit{embedding-layer adapters} into the Transformer to encode lexical information and conduct an ablation study to show that they contribute to better translation scores across all languages. \textbf{3)} We contrast grouping languages based on linguistic knowledge to grouping them based on the representations of a multilingual pretrained language (PLM) model with a Gaussian Mixture Model (GMM) and provide insights. \textbf{4)} We analyze the effect of our approach when evaluating on languages that are new to mBART-50.
+Our main contributions are: \begin{enumerate} \item A novel, effective approach for low-resource multilingual translation which trains adapters on top of mBART-50 for each language family.
+In the English-to-many setting which we examine, language-family adapters achieve a $+1$ $\bleu$ improvement over language-pair adapters and $+2.7$ $\bleu$ improvement over language-agnostic adapters on 16 low-resource language pairs from OPUS-100. \item We propose inserting \textit{embedding-layer adapters} into the Transformer to encode lexical information and conduct an ablation study to assess their utility. \item We contrast grouping languages based on linguistic knowledge to grouping them based on the representations of a multilingual pretrained language model (PLM) with a Gaussian Mixture Model (GMM). \item We analyze the effect of our approach when evaluating on languages that are new to mBART-50.